talkingtree-ai/enterprise/docs/onprem/docker.md

 ### Common Issues

 1. **Authentication Errors**
-   - Ensure you've properly assumed the role
+   - Ensure you've properly assumed the role with the correct EXTERNAL_ID
-   - Verify your AWS credentials are correctly set
+   - Verify your AWS CLI is configured with a valid profile
-   - Check that your account has been added to the allowed principals
+   - Check that the temporary credentials are properly exported

 2. **Permission Denied**
    - Confirm you're using the correct repository URL
-   - Verify you have the latest role ARN
+   - Verify you have the latest ROLE_ARN and EXTERNAL_ID
-   - Check that your AWS session hasn't expired
+   - Check that your AWS session hasn't expired (credentials last 1 hour by default)

 3. **Image Not Found**
    - Verify the image name and tag